 There’s also another benefit of having a sweep account inside an online brokerage account.
 Sweep accounts can be a ready source of cash for investing.
 Ordinarily, you may have to wait several days for a transfer from a bank account to process.
 That could mean missing out on an investment opportunity.

 Sweep accounts allow for quick and easy transfers to and from your brokerage account.
-So if you’re an active trader and you want to make a move on buying or selling a particular stock quickly, you don’t have to wait days for a transfer from your bank.
+Let’s say you’re an active trader and you want to make a move on buying or selling a particular stock.
+With these, you don’t have to wait days for a transfer from your bank.

 A sweep account can also be a tool for managing risk with your investments.
 Say you’re concerned about a potential downturn but you don’t want to pull your money out of the market completely.
 You may consider selling some of your higher-risk investments and transferring the funds to safer investments in your sweep account.